nanjala116/unsupervised-island/README.md

 ### 🔍 Clustering
 - Group berries by similarity using unsupervised techniques
-- Engineer new features to improve cluster quality
 - Explore different feature subsets and cluster counts

 ### 🍓 Edibility Prediction